|Need to detox for the New Year? Make some mulligatawny soup.|

 Mulligatawny is one of my all-time favorite soup recipes.
 But this version is not the traditional mulligatawny recipe with chicken.
 Nope.
 It's meat-free and dairy-free, gluten-free and sugar-free.
 The spices help promote detoxing and healing.

 But best of all?
 You won't feel deprived doing what's good for your body.
 This mulligatawny is a mouth crush of flavors sweet and savory, creamy, spicy and tangy- all at once.
 A gluten-free diet never tasted so good.

 This delectable post-modern version of mulligatawny is deliciously complex.
 The chick peas give it a boost of protein; the apple gives it a sweet-tart kick.
 Use organic vegetables for maximum detox.
 Adjust spices if you prefer a mild soup, as cayenne pepper packs some heat.

 1 inch fresh ginger, grated

-2 teaspoons mild GF organic curry powder
+2 teaspoons mild GF organic curry powder or paste

 1 teaspoon organic turmeric